alitudo/alitudo.github.io/index.md

 # Food safety and cleaning

-Development of:
+Advisory services related to and development of:
-*  HACCP studies
+*  HACCP assesments, templates, and reports
-*  Something else altogether
+*  best hygiene practices in food production and preparation

-We hope to see you!
+*  washing and disinfection

 <br/>